INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Technical Approach

-We first employ a supervisor module that intelligently monitors the robot's exploration state to trigger updates.
-A Hard Trigger is activated by discrete state changes, such as floor switches.
-A Soft Trigger is designed using a novel VLM-based decision-making process.
-We frame the VLM as a high-level supervisor, providing it with a task-specific, dynamically generated Bird's-Eye View (BEV) map.
-As shown in Fig. \ref{fig:update}, the BEV visualizes key topological data: room segmentation masks (colored overlays), the current trajectory (red line), and historical update points (blue wedges).
-Crucially, the blue wedges fade over time, providing a visual cue for temporal staleness.
-The VLM analyzes this map to detect significant events, such as entering a New Area or completing a loop closure.
-The system triggers an update only if the VLM confirms that the topological change warrants a global refresh.
-This ensures we do not waste resources on redundant motion.
+Specifically, we employ two types of triggers to monitor exploration progress.
+A \textit{hard trigger} is activated by discrete state changes, such as floor transitions.
+A \textit{soft trigger} is invoked when a VLM-based supervisor determines that the current semantic summary is no longer sufficient.
+As illustrated in Fig.~\ref{fig:update}, this soft trigger operates on a dynamically generated Bird's-Eye-View (BEV) map.
+The BEV encodes room segmentation masks, the current trajectory, and historical update points, gradually fading over time to indicate temporal staleness.
+Whenever the robot enters a new room, the VLM analyzes this map to determine if the previous summary is obsolete or if a newly explored area requires summarization.
+This design maintains a sufficient update frequency while avoiding redundant computations.

-When an update is triggered, the system first performs global room mask optimization and object re-assignment.
-It then initiates a bottom-up hierarchical generation.
-To instantiate Functional Areas ($L_2$), the system spatially clusters object nodes within each room.
-An LLM then processes their aggregated textual semantics to derive functional labels and summaries.
-Next, to construct the Room layer ($L_1$), the system selects a geometric Best-View frame.
-It identifies this frame by maximizing the intersection between the camera's field-of-view and the room's occupancy mask, while accounting for structural occlusions.
-We combine this optimal image with the generated $L_2$ summaries.
-Finally, a VLM synthesizes this multimodal context to produce high-level room descriptions.
-This event-driven approach allows the graph to evolve only when its semantic structure meaningfully changes, maintaining a consistent semantic forest structure without hindering the on-the-fly tracking of atomic objects.
+Upon triggering an update, the system executes a global room mask optimization to transform noisy sensor data into clean spatial segmentations.
+This refinement involves three steps: 1) heuristic pruning to remove noise patches and empty regions; 2) line regularization to force jagged boundaries into rectangular shapes; and 3) distance field competition via EDT to resolve overlapping boundaries between adjacent rooms.
+Based on these optimized masks, objects are reassigned, and the higher-level area and room nodes are reconstructed in a bottom-up manner (Sec.~\ref{sec:construction}).